 - 1. Save and close all files and applications. - 2.
-Create a power plan for discharging the battery and set all the options to Never.
+Create a power plan for discharging the battery and set all the options to Never. - 3.
+Click Change plan settings (after creating it) and click Change plan settings > Change advanced power settings.

-Figure 3 - 11 Power Plan Create
+Figure 3 - 13

+Power Plan Create